XSSpark/l4re_wiki/BUILDING.md

 Building Fiasco and L4Re is a procedure complex enough to offer many opportunities for things to go wrong.
 Here are the most common issues and their
 causes:

+### Recovering from ham sync errors

+If ham sync is terminated early using Ctrl-C or encounters network errors such as the following an incomplete manifest may have been synced.

+    mk: fatal: The remote end hung up unexpectedly
+    mk: fatal: early EOF
+    mk: fatal: index-pack failed

+It is usually best to start again with an empty directory.
+Alternatively, it may be possible to selectively force sync some packages listed in .ham/manifest.xml:

+    [somedir] $ ham sync --force-local-update <manifest package name>

+If network issues are suspected try:

+    [somedir] $ ham sync --max-connections=1

+### Missing top-level make file

+If the ham sync operation was incomplete the *mk* package may be missing.
+In this case it's best to restart ham sync from an empty directory.
+Running *make* in the top-level directory results in this error indicating the top-level Makefile is missing:

+    make: *** No targets specified and no makefile found.
+Stop.

 ### Missing multilib